RaunoValo/IDS_D4/README.md

 - ufo-sightings-transformed.csv

 ## Replicate analysis
 To replicate the analysis, clone the repository, open the `Project D4: UFO Sightings.ipynb` notebook file, and run all cells.
 This will generate HTML map of sightings (if not loading, refresh the page).
-If using Google Colab, download the HTML file before viewing.